 The Th.M. program aims to prepare students for advanced graduate studies with the goal of further academic pursuit at the doctorate level, service in teaching ministries, and academic writing.
 The Th.M. enhances the depth of students’ teaching and preaching by fostering and equipping them to have the following qualities:

 - Knowledge needed for advanced graduate studies.
-This is to be achieved through
+This is to be achieved through:

 - Competence in using research methods and resources.
-This is to be achieved through
+This is to be achieved through:

 - Training in advanced research methodologies.

-- Writing good quality research papers.
+- Writing high quality research papers.

 - Ability to formulate productive questions and solutions in a focused area of study.
-This is to be achieved through
+This is to be achieved through:

 - Completing a master’s thesis.